 Horizontal cladding profiles are directly fixed to the vertical aluminium battens spaced max.
-24" centres, which are securely attached to the support wall using a system of aluminium brackets.
-The ventilation cavity a minimum of 3/4".
+24 inch centres, which are securely attached to the support wall using a system of aluminium brackets.
+The ventilation cavity a minimum of 0.75 inch.

 B. Install Lunawood cladding in vertical orientation: